In this Article

 Causes of Hematemesis During Pregnancy

-One of the main reasons why you may vomit blood during pregnancy is dehydration.
+- Dehydration: One of the main reasons why you may vomit blood during pregnancy is dehydration.
 When the body runs out of fluid, it exerts excess pressure causing the vomit to spew bile pigments and blood.
 Lack of fluids causes nausea and lead to vomiting.

-A lack of a well-balanced diet during pregnancy can also lead to vomiting of blood.
+- Unhealthy Diet: A lack of a well-balanced diet during pregnancy can also lead to vomiting of blood.
 It is not uncommon if you feel like throwing up after meals or early in the morning if you are not following the diet chart.
 The body has its own way to fight back against things that it cannot accept.

-Food poisoning is a gastrointestinal problem.
+- Food Poisoning: Food poisoning is a gastrointestinal problem.
 Eating stale or toxic food can put you at an added risk during pregnancy.
 Ensure that you are cautious about hygiene and wash your fruits and vegetables well before eating them.
 Stay away from foods that could trigger allergies and complications.

-Vomiting puts pressure on the chest, oesophagus, and abdomen.
+- Rupture of the Gastrointestinal Tract: Vomiting puts pressure on the chest, oesophagus, and abdomen.
 The sudden increase in pressure causes a rupture in the intestinal tract.
 This results in vomiting causing chest inflammation.
 You might experience chest pain, sweating, and shortness of breath if there is a rupture in the gastrointestinal tract.

-Drinking alcohol excessively or autoimmune diseases like hemochromatosis (absorption of the excess amount of iron in the blood) leads to cirrhosis.
+- Cirrhosis: Drinking alcohol excessively or autoimmune diseases like hemochromatosis (absorption of the excess amount of iron in the blood) leads to cirrhosis.
 Cirrhosis leads to the dilation of blood vessels, which start rupturing and affect the oesophagus too.
 Cirrhosis is a serious condition affecting the health of the liver, and people affected with this disease tend to vomit large quantities of bright red blood.

 What Is the Colour of the Blood in the Vomit?